Wednesday, October 16, 2024

 Retailer Incentive Cover by J.J.
 Lendl

-Check out the back cover blurb below, along with links to purchase the hardcover edition from Amazon!
+Check out the back cover blurb below, along with links to purchase the trade paperback and e-book editions from Amazon!

 Publisher's description: